 </div>

-This will swap the elements with the IDs results and search into the DOM.
-Note that elements with those IDs must already exist in the DOM.
+into the DOM.
+Note that elements with those IDs must already exist in the DOM, unless a mode is specified (see below).

-Fragments are swapped into the DOM based on element IDs, by default.
-It’s possible to use other merge modes and other merge fragment options using the with parameter.
+Elements are patched into the DOM based on element IDs, by default.
+It’s possible to use other modes and other element patch options using the with

 <li>A new list item</li>